AlbertMadrenys/MetaCsoundProject/README.md

 1. **Install MetaSounds Plugin**: First, you need to install the MetaSounds plugin in your project, since MetaCsound depends on it.
 You can do this by searching for it in **Edit -> Plugin Manager**.
-This can be done by searching the name in Edit -> Plugin Manager.

 2. **Ensure Csound is Installed**: Make sure that the correct version of Csound is installed in the default location.